 Joints-GroutsPorcelain has a very close dimensional tolerance and very clean cut edges.
 This allows you to achieve a very high quality “architectural” finish.
 Therefore, only a minimal 2mm grout line/gap is required.
 However, we strongly advise against jointless (no gap) installations as even the slightest change in product tolerance or installation tolerance will affect the overall aesthetic.

-Colour VariationThe marked chromatic variation (colour shade variations) and the veining of the product is an intrinsic feature and re-creation of the character of natural stone (randomness and richness of the colour shading in natural stone) - the inspiration behind this collection.
-For these reasons, we recommend installing the product choosing tiles/paving from different boxes/sections of the pallet in order to enhance the natural random effect.
+Colour VariationThe marked chromatic variation (colour shade variations) and the veining of the product is an intrinsic feature and re-creation of the character of natural stone (randomness and richness of the colour shading in natural stone).
+For these reasons, when laying your porcelain tiles, we recommend choosing tiles/paving from different boxes/sections of the pallet in order to enhance the natural random effect.
 Due to these intrinsic features of the product, the colours represented on this site must only be considered an example of the many possible colour shades.

 PlanningBefore laying the floor, a plan should be drawn by yourself or a builder/installer.
 For careful planning, some basic and important requirements must be taken into account to achieve a good quality installation.

 You should consider:Once the space to be paved has been evaluated, the installer must then: